Onboardbase/securelog-scan/README.md

 ### 5. Testing the hooks

 After setting up the hooks, test them by attempting to make a commit or push in your repository.
-Husky will automatically run the secret scanning CLI, allowing or blocking the commit/push based on the scan results.
+Husky will automatically run securelog scan, allowing or blocking the commit/push based on the scan results.

 # Contributing